Gardener Soul

 To prune roots before moving, dig a donut-shaped trench around the plant.
 It should be 8-12 inches out from the plant’s trunk.
 Doing this will cut down all the outgrown and shallow roots of your plant.
 The width of the trench will be around 6 inches, and the depth of one foot will do the work.
 Then, fill the trench back again with loosened soil.
 Soon, new roots will start to grow in the soil of the trench.
 Most of the roots of an Azalea plant are shallow and don’t go very deep.

 If you prune your Azalea, the ideal time for transplanting is after a year or so.
 When your plant is ready to be transplanted, prune one-third of the top back.
+The right time to transplant your hydrangea is the most important thing for success.
+Always move hydrangeas when they’re dormant (not actively growing) to reduce stress and help them survive the move.

 What is the Task After Transplanting?